Senate approves funding bill hours before shutdown deadline, sending to Trump for signature

 "A shutdown will allow DOGE to shift into overdrive," Schumer said.
 "Donald Trump and Elon Musk would be free to destroy vital government services at a much faster rate."

-Democrats were confronted with two painful options: allowing passage of a bill they believe gives President Donald Trump vast discretion on spending decisions or voting no and letting a funding lapse ensue.
-All told, 10 Democrats voted to break the party's filibuster.
+Democrats were confronted with two painful options: allowing passage of a bill they believe gives President Donald Trump vast discretion on spending decisions or voting no and letting funding lapse.
+All told, 10 Democrats voted to break the party's filibuster to advance the bill to a final vote.
 On final passage, two Democrats supported the bill, and one Republican, Sen. Rand Paul of Kentucky, opposed it.
+It funds the government for another six months.

 Schumer gave members of his caucus days to vent their frustration about the options before them, but abruptly switched course and made clear on the eve of voting that he would not allow a government shutdown.
 His move outraged many in the party who want to fight the Trump agenda, but gave senators room to side with Republicans and allow the continuing resolution, often described as a CR, to advance.